Foster Care and Adoption in Idaho

-It’s important to remember that no two adoption situations will ever be exactly alike, particularly where foster care adoption is concerned.
+It’s important to remember that no two adoption situations will ever be exactly alike, particularly where foster care adoption in Idaho is concerned.
 However, you can expect an Idaho foster care adoption to follow a general outline:

 Step 1: Determine whether you’re interested in foster parenting or adopting an older child from the foster care system.
 If you decide to foster parent, this will mean that you provide a temporary home for a child while their biological parents work on whatever issues they may have in order to eventually regain custody.
 The goal of the foster care system is always to reunite a child with their biological family whenever possible.
 However, if the court deems that being reunited with a child’s biological parents is not in his or her best interests, that child will then be legally free for a permanent adoption.
 These are the children that are eligible for foster care adoption in Idaho.

 Step 2: Once you have decided that you do ultimately want to adopt from foster care in Idaho, you’ll want to contact the Idaho Department of Health and Welfare.
 After requesting information, you will be contacted by either a Resource Peer Mentor or a social worker to get you started on the next steps to completing a foster care adoption.

 Step 3: Complete parenting classes.
 Idaho requires that potential foster parents and adoptive parents complete PRIDE, or Parent Resources for Information, Development, and Education, a 27-hour training course.